-Using a different approach for sectors which have been driven by exogenous factors and which have performed much more strongly than the regional average; these need to be considered 'outside' EEFM.

-Identifying key sectors

-- 9.30 Comparing EEFM E1 with the CBR/BRES hybrid data for the period 2010-17, there is a strong correlation between faster growth sectors, albeit with higher growth rates reported by CBR data.

-- 9.31 The sectors with high growth in both datasets, either by volume or growth rate, are:

-- Health and care

-- Hotel and restaurants

-- Research and development

-- Professional services

-- Computer related

-- 9.32 These sectors show broad alignment with the clusters review (in Chapter 3), which considers: life sciences; ICT; and professional services (along with advanced manufacturing).

-- 9.33 CE data for the 2010-17 period does not reveal rates equal to the CBR/BRES data.
+- Developing alternative approaches: The role of key sectors (KS) - 9.28 Methods KS1, KS2 and KS3 explore an alternative approach to modelling future growth.
+This entailed: - Using Method E1 as a baseline for endogenous population-driven sectors - Using a different approach for sectors which have been driven by exogenous factors and which have performed much more strongly than the regional average; these need to be considered 'outside' EEFM. - Identifying key sectors - 9.29 Comparing EEFM E1 with the CBR/BRES hybrid data for the period 2010-17, there is a strong correlation between faster growth sectors, albeit with higher growth rates reported by CBR data. - 9.30 The sectors with high growth in both datasets, either by volume or growth rate, are: - Health and care - Hotel and restaurants - Research and development - Professional services - Computer related - 9.31 These sectors show broad alignment with the clusters review (in Chapter 3), which considers: life sciences; ICT; and professional services (along with advanced manufacturing). - 9.32 CE data for the 2010-17 period does not reveal rates equal to the CBR/BRES data.
 However, the evidence suggests that the recent period notably from 2012/13 has been one of exceptionally fast growth with an acceleration after 2010 compared with growth rates from 2006 and before.
 The aggregate growth rate 2006-17 of 1.5%, which broadly reflects the long run rate back to 1991, accelerates to 2.5% according to CE or 3.5% according to CBR.
 This highlights the risk of using short-run data for long term planning.
 The growth rates of the 'key sectors' are reported below.